 Then one morning I looked out to see that the parlor floor was exposed in the building nearest mine.
 There on one wall was one of the heavy, ornate brackets that had once held up the archway between the parlor and dining room.
 Astonishingly, it was still there.

 And in the dining room wall was an arched niche.
 These two details, along with traces of the crown molding where the ceiling once was, told me I was wrong in dating the houses.
-They were earlier -- from the mid-19th Century.
+They were earlier--from the mid-19th century.
 I imagined the thrill those first housewives felt on moving day.
 The fresh smell of paint.
 The new draperies and carpets.

-What originally sat in that niche.
+What originally sat in that niche?
 A statue?
 An urn?
 Whoever built that house had sat in that very parlor and read about Lincoln's assassination in the newspaper.
 How many Christmas trees stood there?
 How many bodies were laid out in that parlor?

-The houses came down very slowly.
+The houses continued to come down very slowly.
 Little by little I could see more of the second house.
 Another niche mirrored the one in the first dining room.
 And one morning, passing by on 23rd, I stopped to gawk at that the second house.
 The front wall had come down on the second floor.
 The entire archway was still there.
 The staircase in the entrance hall still clung to the wall, although the banister was gone.
 I wondered what the newel post had looked like.
 Undoubtedly walnut or mahogany.
 Possibly rosewood.
 It was like mentally walking into the house.

-Through the decades those stairs felt the brush of voluminous Civil War period skirts and 1890s bustled dresses.
+Through the decades those stairs had felt the brush of voluminous Civil War period skirts and 1890s bustled dresses.
 Men in 1920s boaters were followed by 1960s bell bottoms.
 The ghosts of a century and a half were being released into the Manhattan air.

 Bit by bit the houses melted to the ground.
 The last section of paneled wainscoting, never painted, clung to a wall a story above the dirt lot where the houses had stood.
 A day later it had disappeared.
 And now the lots look almost exactly as they did in the 1860s before the first bricks were laid.
 The same dirt that was there then awaits another structure.

-Two more pages of New York history are gone, remnants of a 23rd Street that is inconceivable to 21st Century Manhattanites.
+Two more pages of New York history are gone, remnants of a 23rd Street that is inconceivable to 21st century Manhattanites.

 Tomorrow a new page starts.